consultant-github/projects2info/intro001_README.md

-## Project Experience
+## Experience

+- Junior to Mid-Level Staff/Team Management
-- IT Operations
+- IT Operations Support
 - Governance and Compliance
 - System and Process Audit
 - Configuration Management